Shitric/cloudflare-images/README.md

 **Image Uploading**

 I highly recommend using it with the try-catch block.
 Because this method throws Exception for cURL.
 - 3rd parameter for delete image file after the uploading.
-It's optional, default value is `false`.
+Default value is `false`.
 - 4th parameter for metadata.
-It's optional, default value is `[]` it is optional.
+Default value is `[]`.
 - 5th parameter for custom ID (max 1024 alpha-numeric chars).
-It's optional, default is `''` and lets Cloudflare generate the image ID.
-See
+Default is `''` and lets Cloudflare generate the image ID.
+See [Cloudflare Docs](https://developers.cloudflare.com/images/cloudflare-images/upload-images/custom-id/)
-  [Cloudflare Docs](https://developers.cloudflare.com/images/cloudflare-images/upload-images/custom-id/)

 Returns Image ID for getting the uploaded image from CDN